jharwell/sierra/docs/src/plugins/platform/argos/index.rst

 a similar random seed generator manager seeded by the same value so that experiments can be reproduced exactly.
 By default SIERRA does not overwrite its generated random seeds for each experiment once generated; you can override with ``--no-preserve-seeds``.
-See :ref:`ln-sierra-tutorials-project-template-input-file` and :ref:`ln-sierra-req-exp` for details on the format of the provided seed.
+See :ref:`tutorials/project/template-input-file` and :ref:`req/exp` for details on the format of the provided seed.